OfficeDev/office-scripts-docs/docs/tutorials/excel-read-tutorial.md

 Now that we can read data, let's use that data to modify the workbook.
 We'll make the value of the cell **D2** positive with the `Math.abs` function.
 The [Math](https://developer.mozilla.org/docs/web/javascript/reference/global_objects/math) object contains many functions to which your scripts have access.
 More information about `Math` and other built-in objects can be found at [Using built-in JavaScript objects in Office Scripts](../develop/javascript-objects.md).

-1. Add the following code to the end of the script:
+1. We'll use `getValue` and `setValue` methods to change the value of the cell.
+These methods work on a single cell.
+When handling multi-cell ranges, you'll want to use `getValues` and `setValues`.
+Add the following code to the end of the script:

     ```TypeScript
     // Run the `Math.abs` function with the value at D2 and apply that value back to D2.
-    let positiveValue = Math.abs(range.getValue());
+    let positiveValue = Math.abs(range.getValue() as number);
     range.setValue(positiveValue);
     ```

-    Note that we're using `getValue` and `setValue`.
-These methods work on a single cell.
-When handling multi-cell ranges, you'll want to use `getValues` and `setValues`.
+    > [!NOTE]
+    > We are [casting](https://www.typescripttutorial.net/typescript-tutorial/type-casting/) the returned value of `range.getValue()` to a `number` by using the `as` keyword.
+This is necessary because a range could be strings, numbers, or booleans.
+In this instance, we explicitly need a number.

 2. The value of cell **D2** should now be positive.